Sustaining a Culture of Creativity

 - Full Service Representation (Orgs. under $500k) – $175 per representation

 - Full Service Representation (Orgs. $500k – $1M) – $250 per representation

-*NOTE: There is no fee associated with the Courtesy Attorney List, Educational Materials or Outside Agency Referral services.
+*NOTE: Due to the financial impact of COVID-19, all PVLA client application fees have been waived for the foreseeable future.
+There is no fee associated with the Courtesy Attorney List, Educational Materials or Outside Agency Referral services.